MoroesiR/loan-calculator-pro/loan-calculator-pro/README.md

 ## **About Me**

-In my day job I build and maintain production loan management systems with PHP, MySQL and payment gateway integrations
+I'm **Moroesi Ramodupi**, a junior software developer from Durban, South Africa.
-- so building a loan calculator felt like familiar territory, just in a different environment.
+In my day job I build and maintain production loan management systems with PHP, MySQL and payment gateway integrations - so building a loan calculator felt like familiar territory, just in a different environment.

 This plugin was my first serious dive into WordPress development and I genuinely enjoyed figuring out how the hooks system works.